spiceai/docs/spiceaidocs/content/en/training/monitoring.md

 Spice.ai supports logging to monitoring tools like [TensorBoard](https://www.tensorflow.org/tensorboard/).

-This logging can either be enabled at the pod level using the `training_loggers` Spicepod parameter or as a parameter to the `spice train` command.
+This logging can either be enabled at the pod level using the `training.loggers` Spicepod section or as a parameter to the `spice train` command.
 Once enabled, the runtime will log training metrics for that tool.

 A button to open the tool will appear on the training run in the dashboard.
 Clicking the button will open the relevant monitoring tool.